For Ukrainians2026-03-19T13:53:51+01:00

 Upon arrival in the matched city, local authorities will advise you on how to arrange daycare for children under the age of six and school attendance for children from the age of six.

-When a new school year starts depends on the federal state your match city is located in but is usually between July and September.
+When a new school year starts depends on the federal state your matched city is located in but is usually between July and September.

 We kindly refer you to the official information websites from the Federal Government when it comes to all aspects which are not directly linked to the project Re:Match.
 The information given below are just a brief overview.